Frequently Asked Questions

 1. Incorrect Positioning of Smart Card

-Do not wave the card over the Smart Card reading target Do not put the Smart Card into the horizontal paper ticket slot on a gate
+Do not wave the card over the Smart Card reading target.
+Do not put the Smart Card into the horizontal paper ticket slot on a gate .

 2. Smart Card Interference

-Remove the Smart Card from your wallet or bag before using it.
+Remove the Leap Card from your wallet or bag before using it.
 Other Smart Cards you may have in your wallet or bag can cause interference with this card, which will make it inoperable.

-At a Vending Machine
+At a ticket Machine in the station

 2. Select the Top-Up Amount from options shown on the screen